-BS Aviation - Operations
+BS Aviation - Flight Operations

-The Operations option is designed for those students who wish to work in the operations side for a commercial airline, including the position of pilot.
+The Flight Operations option is designed for those students who wish to work in the operations side for a commercial airline, including the position of pilot.
 In these two options, the students acquire a strong foundation of business and management principles, finance and accounting, information systems, communication skills, and teamwork.

 Graduates of the BS in Aviation with an option in Operations will be able to: